raspberrypilearning/mission-space-lab-creator-guide/en/step_2.md

 title: "ai_edge_rt"
 ---

-The `ai_edge_litert` library allows you to run machine learning and AI inference on the Astro Pis CPUs.
+The `ai_edge_litert` library allows you to run machine learning and AI inference on the CPUs of the Astro Pis.
 It is the successor library to `tflite` and `pycoral`, both of which are no longer supported by Google.

 #### Usage